 RCGP Research Paper of the Year Award

-The call for nominating papers is now open.
+The call for nominating papers is now closed.

 The Research Paper of the Year (RPY) award gives recognition to an individual or group of researchers who have undertaken and published an exceptional piece of research relating to general practice or primary care.